pawlowska/bijoch-natural-addictive-rewards/README.md

 # bijoch-natural-addictive-rewards
- scripts and data for Bijoch et al 2022
+Scripts and data for Bijoch et al 2022.

+Data collected and analyzed by Ł. Bijoch.
+Code written in R by M. Pawłowska.
+See the paper for more detials.